 3. Ghat Gate / Ram Pol

 Ghat Gate was named so because this gate leads to the Ghat area i.e. Purana Ghat.
 (Read about the meaning of Ghat here).
-It was initially called Ram Pol and led to Ramganj area.
-Of all the gates, this one was located in an area which was least developed in the walled city.
+It was initially called Ram Pol and led to the Ramganj area.
+Of all the gates, this one was located in an area that was least developed in the walled city.
 Even today, areas surrounding this gate are not considered as a prominent part of the walled city.
 This gate marks the south direction of the old walled city of Jaipur.

 Location – Agra Road

 Feature – This too has a single secondary gate.